phpList/phplist3/README.md

 In the config file there are a lot of choices to make about your particular installation.
 Make sure to read it carefully and step by step work your way through it.
 A lot of information is provided with each step.

+## License
+phpList 3 is licensed under the terms of the AGPLv3 Open Source license and is available free of charge.